-Levy Brown, Ed.D.
+Karen Hynick, Ed.D

-Provost and Vice President for Academic Affairs
+Acting Provost and Vice President for Academic

+Affairs, Student Affairs, and Workforce Innovations

 Connecticut State Community College

-BrownL@ct.edu

-(860) 612-7006
+karen.hynick@ctstate.edu

+860-612-7006

 ABOUT CT STATE

 CSCU Board of Regents

 The Board of Regents for Higher Education (BOR) is the governing body of the Connecticut State Colleges and Universities System (CSCU) and is comprised of 15 voting members and 6 non-voting, ex officio members who have been selected for their special talents, their vision, and their sense of civic responsibility.
 Two students serve as Student Representatives who make periodic reports to the student body through the Student Advisory Council.
 The Connecticut State (CT State) Community College is a constituent unit of the State System of Higher Education and one of the institutions that comprises the Connecticut State Colleges and Universities.